Divergent Evolutionary Dynamics of Benign and Malignant Tumors

 - Malignant tumor prevalence is negatively associated with the pathwise rate of body size evolution.

-- Benign tumor prevalence shows no significant association with the pathwise rate.
+- Benign tumor prevalence shows no significant association with the pathwise rate of body size evolution.

-- Diversification rate correlates positively with tumor prevalence in birds for both tumor types; no significant effect in mammals.
+- Diversification rate is positively associated with tumor prevalence in birds for both tumor types; no significant association in mammals.

 - Overall divergence: malignant tumors are constrained by body-size evolution; benign tumors persist with less constraint; distinct macroevolutionary drivers for each tumor type.